aristath/bootstrap-admin/readme.txt

 == Description ==

-A clean, minimalistic administration theme inspired from Twitter's Bootstrap. http://twitter.github.com/bootstrap
+A clean, minimalistic administration theme inspired from Twitter's Bootstrap.
+You can get it on github here: http://aristeides.com/bootstrap-admin http://twitter.github.com/bootstrap

 This project was built for the http://magazi.org network of stores.